wso2-attic/ballerina-integrator/docs/observe/logstash-kibana.md

 ## Set up the project

 1. Open VS Code.
    > **Tip**: Download and install [VS Code](https://code.visualstudio.com/Download) if you do not have it already.
 Find the extension for Ballerina in the VS Code marketplace if you do not have it.
+This extension is called `Ballerina`.
 For instructions on installing and using it, see [The Visual Studio Code Extension](https://ballerina.io/learn/tools-ides/vscode-plugin/).

 2. Press `Command + Shift + P` in Mac or `Ctrl + Shift + P` in Linux and the following page appears.